microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/approvalitem.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-An approval item is an object that represents the approval including the decision, requests, and responses associated.
-Users can create new approval items, view the ones sent or received, and take actions on them.
+Represents an approval request, including the associated decisions, status, and responses.
+Users can create new approval items, view approval items that are sent or received, and take actions on approval items.

 ## Methods
 |Method|Return type|Description|